Our volunteering roles and how you can get involved!

 - Is well organised with good time management

-- Develop a variety of skills; from dealing with customers, to partner management.
+- Volunteering with us can help you develop a variety of skills; from dealing with customer complaints, to partner management.
 We want you to get as much from volunteering as you can.

 - Building new relationships with like-minded people

-- Helping create a community around sustainability and food security
+- Helping build a community around sustainability and food security

 Our Volunteer Roles